gbunce-studygroup/Global_website_framework/README.md

 ### Styleguide:

-A living style guide has been built into the framework to generate documentation for the content team while the front end is coded:
+A living style guide has been built into the framework to generate documentation for the content team as the front-end is coded:

 #### Style guide requirements: